-“Black Friday is the perfect time to remind ourselves of the essential truth that life is richer, more connected and complete when you choose to spend it outside,” Jerry Stritzke, the chief executive of REI, said.
+"Black Friday is the perfect time to remind ourselves of the essential truth that life is richer, more connected and complete when you choose to spend it outside," said Jerry Stritzke, the chief executive of REI.

 "While the rest of the world is fighting it out in the aisles, we hope to see you in the great outdoors," Stritzke told employees in an email.

-While REI's Black Friday decision has few precedents, the move to at least rein in some of the shopping frenzy that has consumed the Thanksgiving holiday in recent years is starting to take hold.
-This year, major retailers such as Costco, TJ Maxx, Lowe's, Pier 1, Petsmart, H&M, Ikea, Marshalls, Office Depot and Office Max have all decided to remain closed on Thursday, Nov.
-23.
+While REI's Black Friday decision has few precedents, the move to at least rein in the shopping frenzy that has consumed the Thanksgiving holiday in recent years is starting to take hold.
+This year, major retailers such as Costco, TJ Maxx, Lowe's, Petsmart, H&M, Ikea, Marshalls, The Home Depot have all decided to remain closed on the holiday.

-Watch REI's Jerry Stritzke discuss his company's decision to "remain authentic as an outdoor company" on Thanksgiving and beyond in an interview below.
+Watch REI's Stritzke discuss his company's decision to "remain authentic as an outdoor company" on Thanksgiving and beyond in this video interview below.